Dov Glickman

-Dov "Dovaleh" Glickman (דב גליקמן; born December 22, 1949) is an Israeli film, television and theatre actor.
+Dov Glickman (דב גליקמן; born 22 December 1949) is an Israeli film, television and theatre actor.

 Biography

 Dov Glickman was born in Tel Aviv, Israel, to a secular Jewish family.
 His Russian Jewish parents Shlomo and Dvora immigrated to the Land of Israel in the 1920s.
 He began his career at the Israel Defense Forces's Naval Entertainment troupe.
-During the early 1970s he was a member of the Haifa Theatre company, where he played a variety of roles.
+During the early 1970s, he was a member of the Haifa Theatre company, where he played a variety of roles.

 Acting career

 In 1977, he made his first film appearance in Judd Ne'eman's Paratroopers.